-I’ve used Bowmar Nutrition’s whey in the past, and you can definitely use that (or another whey protein) in these cookies.
-However, be warned that the final result might be on a dry side.
-A nice little trick I like to use is adding a little bit of canned pumpkin to the recipe.
-If you use straight whey protein, you might want to try swapping out the milk for canned pumpkin (2 tablespoons).
-Pumpkin adds instant moisture, and since this is chocolate, you won’t even taste it.
+I’ve used Bowmar Nutrition’s whey protein powder in the past, and you can definitely use that (or another whey protein) in these cookies.
+However, be warned that the final result might be on the dry side.
+I haven’t done a direct test, but whey protein should still work for this recipe, albeit not as well.

 Main Flour: Oat Flour

 I’ve been loving baking with oat flour recently, and it’s my go-to for cookies.
 Not only does it lend a really authentic cookie flavor, but it’s gluten-free AND plays really nicely with protein in baking.
 You can very easily make your own by throwing some oats into a food processor or spice grinder.

 If you need to swap oat flour out in this recipe, I like to use a combination of almond flour and coconut flour.
 Almond flour on its own won’t work great because it doesn’t bind very well, so the coconut flour really helps add structure.